mslipets/my-bloody-sonar/demo/README.md

 ### Enable guest read access
-We will enable guests to see dashboard and projects scans results.
+We will enable guests to see dashboard and projects scans results without authentication.

 ```shell
 cat config-templates/03-force-auth-off.yml >> config.yml; sleep 10